vaimee/desmo/desmo-docusaurus/docs/developer/desmo-dapp/DApp.md

 1. `cd ./DApp`
 2. `npm install -g ts-node typescript '@types/node'`

-Now, you have all the services that are require to run the use-case test.
+Now, you have all the services that are required to run the use-case test.

 **RUN TEST**
 Here we will run the use-case test, considering all the services previously configured not running.